jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 AspectJ modifies class bytecodes at compilation time.
 Compile time weaving can offer benefits of performance (in some cases).

 - Compile time weaving.
 It is done through AspectJ Tools(ajc compiler) if java source files are available
-- OR post compilation weaving (using compiled class files).
+- OR LTW (Load Time Weaver).
+Which is post compilation weaving (using compiled class files).
+Spring Framework's support for LTW (Load Time Weaver).

+For full-blown AspectJ you can configure Spring to use LTW (load-time weaving) as described in manual chapter Using AspectJ with Spring applications.
+Alternatively, you can also use compile-time weaving, but this is not necessary unless you have performance problems during application start-up.

 ### Comparison